-In Ontario, the Ministry of Advanced Education and Skills Development funds a variety of adult literacy, academic upgrading and essential skills training programs.
+In Ontario, the Ministry of Training, Colleges and Universities funds a variety of adult literacy, academic upgrading and essential skills training programs.

 Characteristics of the programs

 - adult learning environment

 - learning at own pace with individualized learning plan

 - full academic assessments and referral to appropriate program

 - goal-setting, with initial & ongoing assessment

 - upgrading job-related essential skills, including Apprenticeship math, digital technology

 - preparation for attaining OSSD, or high school equivalency (A.C.E. or GED)